 9. Stroll Through Veules-les-Roses In Normandy France

 Veules-les-Roses, designated as one of Les Plus Beaux Villages de France, is indeed one of the places in Normandy France worth visiting.
-Roses cascade and climb to a backdrop of the River Veules running through ancient mills.
-Veules-les-Roses played a historical role as the embarkation point for British and French soldiers in the Battle of the Somme in WWI.
+The River Veules running through ancient mills, fragrant rose bushes and the shining sea make this small village a true delight.
+Veules-les-Roses played a historical role as the embarkation point for British and French soldiers in the Battle of the Somme in World War I.

 Travel Tip for Places To Visit In Normandy France: